ifowl/Bankers_Algorithm/README.md

 ![Output2](https://i.imgur.com/QmceLbz.png)

 ## Using custom values:
-In order to use your own data, please edit the numbers in data.txt.
+In order to use your own data you must edit the numbers within data.txt.
 By default, each table/matrix is 3x5.
 Please do not edit the labels for each table, and make sure you include a space inbetween each number.
 When modifying the dimensions of the tables in data.txt, ensure you change the processCount and resourceCount global variables accordingly in main.cpp.

 Data.txt: